ray-lee/cspace-public-browser.js/docs/installing.md

 ## Adding the application to a web page

 The public browser is a JavaScript application that can be loaded onto a web page, and configured to render into a container on the page.
-Typically, the page will be an HTML file named `index.html`, placed in some directory inside the server's web root.
+Typically, the page will be an HTML file named `index.html`, placed in some directory inside the server's document root.

 Load the application's JavaScript code by adding a `script` tag to the HTML.
 The JavaScript code for the application can be retrieved from a JavaScript CDN, such as [jsDelivr](https://www.jsdelivr.com/) or [UNPKG](https://www.unpkg.com/).
 For example, do load the JavaScript for version 1.5.1 of the public browser from jsDelivr, add the following tag to the HTML file: